go-swagger/go-swagger/README.md

 ## Announcements

+* **2026-06-22** : v0.35.0 will land soon!
+(E.T.A end of June)
+  * **code generation**: security fixes that prevent generated code to produce code injected from an erroneous or malicious spec. swagger validate now warns about possibly harmful $ref (e.g. from multiple origins).
+  * **spec generation**: major bug-bashing action on go-openapi/codescan (which has eventually become fixable...). v0.35.0 closes ~200+ "generate spec" issues: bug fixes and requested enhancements.
+Spec generation now produces a detailed diagnostic of how your code annotations may be misinterpreted.
+A complete documentation site is now published at <https://go-openapi.github.io/codescan/>.
+  * Please check it out from master (or dev docker image).
+Your feedback is super important!

+* **2026-06-22** : v0.36.0 will land in July
+  * planned contents:
+  * **documentation**: restyle doc site like go-openapi doc sites, dedicate doc for examples, cover a significant part of doc-related issues
+  * **spec generation**: expect anoter small lots of feature for more control over your rendered specs.
+    Codescan will publish its own lightweight CLI at a faster pace, as well as a TUI tool to instantly check how you annotated code looks like as a spec (preview: <https://github.com/go-swagger/go-swagger/issues/3372#issuecomment-4733107554>).
+We hope we'll be able to land a Web playground on a similar principle (WASI build on top of codescan). go-swagger will still receive updates.
+  * **code generation**: we'll try our best land a few requested enhancements among the 50-60 reachable ones.
+    (most issues in codegen now have hit an "architecture wall": work has started on a v2 to overcome these limitations).

 * **2026-05-28** : v0.34.0 ships!
   * **major refactoring actions**: the repo has been split in smaller chunks, easier to understand:
     * code examples have moved to `go-swagger/examples`, with a CI to automate code regeneration